COFFEE-CODE-COMMUNITY/finansaku-be/docs/contribution.md

 - Always pull the latest `dev` before starting new work to prevent merge conflicts.
 - Treat `main` as production-only; merge into it only after thorough testing.
+- Always update documentation if your feature adds or modifies core logic.